 Are you still hesitating about moving your data center to the cloud?

 Then let me demonstrate the benefits of cloud scalability and flexibility, cost efficiency, remote collaboration, disaster recovery, faster deployment, automatic updates, and advanced security in numbers:

 According to the 2019 MarketsandMarkets report:

 - The cloud computing market is projected to grow to $623.3 billion by 2023

 - 96% of companies use at least one cloud service

 - 87% of organizations utilize a hybrid strategy, embracing public and private clouds

 In the digital economy of the data-driven world, cloud migration planning is no longer an option, but a strategic decision of the enterprise that chooses growth, productivity, and competitive edge as its key drivers.

-Jan Keil is VP of Marketing at Infopulse and has an extensive expertise in cloud, security and IT compliance, ICOs and blockchain-related projects.
+Jan Keil is VP of Marketing at Infopulse and has extensive expertise in cloud, security and IT compliance, ICOs and blockchain-related projects.
 With almost 20 years of experience in the IT industry, Jan is also passionate about cloud-based solutions, digital transformation technologies, data governance and protection.
-Among the topics Jan Keil has already covered are digital twins, blockchain technology application in different industries, bitcoin evolution and ICOs, IoT, cloud security, etc.
+Among the topics, Jan Keil has already covered are digital twins, blockchain technology application in different industries, bitcoin evolution, and ICOs, IoT, cloud security, etc.